sujims22/sujitharavichandran/README.md

-This is the repository for my personal website, which is built using the "Dimension" template by HTML5 UP.
+This is the repository for my personal website, which is built using the "Read Only" template by HTML5 UP.
 You can visit the live website : (https://sujims22.github.io/sujitharavichandran/).

 ## About

 My personal website serves as a portfolio and a platform to share my projects and experiences.
-The site is built using the Dimension template, providing a sleek one-page design with modal-style "pages" and a cool depth effect.
+The site is built using the Read Only template, providing a sleek one-page design with modal-style "pages" and a cool depth effect.

 ## Features